 Our standard requirements include:

-1. Planning for Quality / Advanced Product Quality Planning (APQP): As requested, the Supplier must have resources available and be capable of participating in Quality Planning / APQP, including such efforts as Feasibility Reviews, FMEA’s, Design Reviews, Prototype Production, and Production Part Approval Process.
+1. Planning for Quality / Advanced Product Quality Planning (APQP): As requested, the Supplier must have resources available and be capable of participating in Quality Planning / APQP, including such efforts as Feasibility Reviews, FMEA’s, Design Reviews, Prototype Production, and Production Part Approval Process and FOD prevention activities.

 2. Corrective Action: In the event of a quality issue related to a supplier’s products, the supplier will be required to provide a written corrective action report, filed electronically using the Timken Quality Information System (QIM).